 This shortcut version of Tomato and Bread Soup is the ideal pantry recipe made from shelf-stable ingredients.
 The bread magically thickens the soup without adding cream, so it's dairy-free!
 Add a simple grilled cheese sandwich and this will bring back childhood memories for sure.

-I know what you're thinking...my Southern Grandma did NOT but white bread in her soup-crushed up crackers or cornbread, maybe.
+I know what you're thinking...my Southern Grandma did NOT put white bread in her soup-crushed up crackers or cornbread, maybe.
 It may sound crazy at first, it did to me, too.

 Last week, I was craving a grilled cheese sandwich.
 I did not grow up eating tomato soup with my grilled cheese sandwich but I know it is an iconic combination like biscuits and jam or cornbread and vegetable soup and my husband told me he grew up eating tomato soup with his grilled cheese.

 He said he vividly remembers always eating it at a babysitters house.
 She would make the sandwich with the shiny cheese, individually wrapped and 2 pieces of white bread.

 How to make a grilled cheese sandwich

 Just a note on my grilled cheese sandwich.

 Don't skimp on the cheese!
 I shredded my own Colby Jack and Monterey Jack Cheese.
 Here's my step by step recipe for Easy Grilled Cheese Sandwich.
 I show you a shortcut in the method to make them quicker!

 That's it!
 That's the recipe!
 Pre-shredded cheese won't come close to giving you this fabulous, melty cheese ooze.

 Back to the soup-but I must confess, I'm still looking at the cheese ooze, too.
 Yum!